Elwood-P/sass-fluid-properties/README.md

 ## Usage

-Use with any property with either px or rem units:
+Use with any unit based property with either px or rem units:

 ```scss
 p {